 SW 4th Ave.
 Apartments – 1200-1241 SW 5th Ave.

 CA Ventures – 919-923 W University Ave. & 920-928 SW 1st Ave.

 Please note, parking is never "lifted" in the City of Gainesville.
 Vehicles are always required to park safely and legally.

-The neighborhood parking permit grace period runs from July 15-August 31, 2021.
+This year's neighborhood parking permit grace period runs from July 15-Sept.
+17, 2021.
 Citations will not be issued for lack of a valid permit; however, other parking violations will be cited and vehicles with outstanding citations may be booted or towed.